 The only property not inherited from the usual convolution on Euclidean spaces is commutativity.
 Every other property, including the convolution-product duality, Young's inequality, is still valid.
 The only modification is that

 which in general does not coincide with $(\Ft f\cdot\Ft g)(\xi)$ since the Fourier transform is now a matrix.

-The following theorem is fundamental for hamonic analysis on Lie groups: \begin{theorem}[Peter-Weyl] Let $\mathcal{M}_\xi$ be the subspace in $L^2(\Gp)$ spanned by matrix entries of the representation $\xi\in\DuGp$.
+The Peter-Weyl theorem is fundamental for harmonic analysis on Lie groups: \begin{theorem}[Peter-Weyl] Let $\mathcal{M}_\xi$ be the subspace in $L^2(\Gp)$ spanned by matrix entries of the representation $\xi\in\DuGp$.
 Then $\mathcal{M}_\xi$ is a bi-invariant subspace of $L^2(\Gp)$ of dimension $d_\xi^2$, and there is a Hilbert space decomposition

 If $f\in L^2(\Gp)$, the Fourier inversion

 converges to $f$ in the $L^2$ norm, and there holds the Plancherel identity

 \end{theorem}